mtennekes/tmap-workshop/README.md

 install_github("mtennekes/tmap")
 ```

+When the develepment mode (`dev_mode` from the `devtools` package) is enabled, packages will be installed in a special additional library folder, by default called `R-dev`.

-See https://github.com/mtennekes/tmap/#installation for installation instructions, which is especially useful for Linux users.
+See https://github.com/mtennekes/tmap/#installation for further installation instructions, which is especially useful for Linux users.

 For those of you who use Docker, see https://hub.docker.com/r/robinlovelace/geocompr which contains all packages needed for spatial data visualization (including tmap version 2.0).